US Treasury yields return to 1% for first time since March tumult

 Democrat Raphael Warnock ousted Republican Kelly Loeffler in Georgia, the Associated Press reported, leaving control of the chamber in question until the result of the state's other runoff election is decided.

-The 1 per cent level is a key psychological barrier for markets, said Vishnu Varathan, head of economics and strategy at Mizuho Bank in Singapore.
-As investors weigh the impact of a potential Democrat sweep, "I can see 10-year Treasury yields rising to 1.5-2 per cent in short order if more and more uncertainty gets behind us," he added.
+The one per cent level is a key psychological barrier for markets, said Vishnu Varathan, head of economics and strategy at Mizuho Bank in Singapore.
+As investors weigh the impact of a potential Democrat sweep, "I can see 10-year Treasury yields rising to 1.5-2 per cent in short order if more and more uncertainty gets behind us", he added.
+BLOOMBERG

+READ MORE: Democrats on brink of US Senate control; party wins one Georgia race, leading in second

 BT is now on Telegram!